Gadnex/spring-boot-observability/README.md

 ### Testing the applications
 The **order-service** exposes a Swagger UI at http://localhost:8580/actuator/swagger-ui that can be used to test the application.

+After calling the create order service above you can use the **business-key** you provided as input or the **orderNumber** you received in the JSON response to query the Kibana logs.
+From the found log message you can get the **traceId**, which can in turn be used to search in Kibana to find all log messages related to the REST API call.

+The **traceId** can also be used view the detailed tracing information in Jaeger by searching in Jaeger for the traceId.

+Lastly the application metrics dashboards can be viewed in the Grafana dashboards for the 3 Spring Boot applications.

+In order to see more useful Metrics, Apache JMeter can be used to execute the JMeter performance test in the JMeter sub folder.